什么是猫科费洛蒙What Are Cat Pheromones?

 - Plus more!

-This means that the pheromones your cat leaves will vary, depending on the situation.
-For example, if your pet comes across a new object and has decided it’s harmless, they may rub against it, to leave the message "this is safe."
+This means that the pheromones your cat releases will vary, depending on the situation.
+For example, if your pet comes across a new object and has decided it’s harmless, they may rub against it, to signal ‘this is safe’ or ‘I’ve explored this’.

-Pheromones can also be used to reduce stress-induced behavior in cats.
-FELIWAY CLASSIC mimics the natural pheromones that send calming messages to cats.
-This helps reduce stress-related behaviors such as hiding, scratching, or spraying.
+Pheromones can also be used to reduce stress-induced behaviour in cats.
+FELIWAY CLASSIC for example, uses a synthetic copy or ‘analogue’ of natural pheromones, to send calming messages to cats, which reduces behaviours such as hiding, scratching, or spraying

-It’s important to remember that cat pheromones are a natural part of cat communication.
-Whether your cat comes in contact with pheromones from another cat, or FELIWAY, they are always safe ‘cat messages’ with no side effects.
-They only send a message to your cat!
+It’s important to remember that cat pheromones are a natural, normal part of cat communication.
+So, whether your cat comes in contact with pheromones from another cat, or synthetic pheromones, they are always safe ‘cat messages’ with no side effects.
+They simply send a certain signal to your cat!

 Understanding Male Cat Pheromones